Nathan Healy

 Savannah Area Utility Providers

-Georgia Power serves most Savannah residents with electricity rates of 14.6¢ per kWh in 2023, sitting between Georgia’s average of 13.70¢ and the national average of 16.0¢.
+Georgia Power serves most Savannah residents with electricity rates of 14.6¢ per kWh in 2023.
+This sits above the state average of 13.70¢ but remains below the national average of 16.0¢ per kWh.

 Savannah Utilities Electricity Rates